STWDFSD/nodejs-mongo-backend/README.md

 # 1. Database server setup
 ## Option 1: VirtualBox Vagrant setup
-- Change directory to the base path of this project.
+- Open a command line and change directory to the base path of this project.
 - Execute the `vagrant up` command, once the process completes an Ubuntu-MongoDB virtual machine will be running.
 - [Continue to step 2](#2-run-the-project).